 Why Go to Salzburg?

 Nestled in the Alps near the German border, Salzburg is a picturesque town that boasts the birthplace of Wolfgang Amadeus Mozart.
 The capital of the Bundesland Provence and the 4th largest city in Austria, Salzburg holds an Old Town (Alstadt) and New Town (Neustadt) that are divided by the Salzach River.
-The Alstadt is very pedestrian friendly and is a UNESCO World Cultural Heritagesite with its medieval and baroque architecture.
+The Alstadt, a UNESCO World Cultural Heritage site, is very pedestrian friendly splendid with its surrounding medieval and baroque architecture.

 From Innsbruck, Vienna or any other Austria locations, it is more than likely you will arrive at the Salzburg Hauptbahnhof, the main train station and a major hub in western Austria.
 Most of Salzburg can be done on foot, so from there you can walk or take a shuttle to your hotel if you prefer.